 You can easily tell that the Annex and Rosedale neighbourhoods are probably not the best place to buy your first condo — unless you’re rolling in the dough.
-Keep in mind, these are the average condo prices from all of 2018.
-As you continue to track the Toronto condo market in 2019, keep your eye on our monthly real estate market reports for updated TREB prices and a more accurate indication on neighbourhood sale prices.
+Keep in mind, these are the average condo prices from January to March 2021 in Toronto.
+As you continue to track the Toronto condo market in 2021, keep your eye on our monthly real estate market reports for updated TREB prices and a more accurate indication on neighbourhood sale prices.

 The takeaway here: if you can be flexible on the neighbourhood, you may save some serious cash.
-As condo prices continue to rise, the demand for condos for sale in Toronto under $500K increases.
-It may be worth keeping your eye on condos for sale in the Junction and along the Danforth where prices are low.
+As the average condo price in Toronto continues to rise, the demand for condos for sale in Toronto under $550K increases.
+It may be worth keeping your eye on condos for sale in High Park, Roncesvalles, and along the Danforth where prices are low.

 HOW MUCH YOU NEED TO BUY A RESALE CONDO IN TORONTO?

-When you’re seriously looking at properties, you’ll need to have your deposit funds readily available.
-A typical deposit is 5% of the overall purchase price and goes towards your down payment.
-If you’re buying a $500K condo, your deposit needed would be $25K and is usually made 24 hours after an accepted offer or with your offer if you were in competition for the property.
+When you’re looking for information on how much a condo costs in Toronto it’s important (especially if you’re seriously looking at properties) to consider that you’ll need to have your deposit funds readily available.
+When it comes to condos for sale in Toronto the typical deposit is 5% of the overall purchase price and it goes towards your down payment.
+If you’re buying a $500K condo, your deposit needed would be $25K and is usually made 24 hours after an accepted offer or with your offer if you were in competition for the property (bidding war).

 How Much Do I Need for a Down Payment When Buying a Condo?

 The minimum down payment you can make depends on the purchase price of the condo.
-Any down payment that is less than 20% will require you to pay CMHC mortgage insurance.
+When purchasing condos for sale in Toronto any down payment that is less than 20% will require you to pay CMHC mortgage insurance.

 COMPARING DOWN PAYMENTS ON A $500,000 CONDO